Irratzo/Containers/content/singlrty_start.rst

 Depending on the version of Singularity installed on your system, you may see a different version.
 At the time of writing, `v3.7.0` is the latest release of Singularity.

-.. callout :: Singularity on HPC systems: Loading a module
+.. callout:: Singularity on HPC systems: Loading a module

   HPC systems often use *modules* to provide access to software on the system.
   If you get a command not found error (e.g. `bash: singularity: command not found` or similar)